dengfuping/leetcode-solution/array/remove-duplicates-from-sorted-array.md

 # Remove Duplicates from Sorted Array

-> Given a sorted array, remove the duplicates in place such that each element appear onlyonceand return the new length.
+> Given a sorted array, remove the duplicates in place such that each element appear only once and return the new length.
 >
 > Do not allocate extra space for another array, you must do this in place with constant memory.
 >